-The mission of the National Board for Certification of School Nurses (NBCSN) is to advance the quality of school health services (school nurse practice) by providing a rigorous national credentialing process to validate competency based on professional standards.
+NBCSN’s mission is to advance the health and learning of students, and wellness of the school community, through a rigorous national certification process for school nurses.
 As the administrator of the Nationally Certified School Nurse® (NCSN) credential, NBCSN establishes and measures, through examination, whether an individual has acquired the level of knowledge required to be granted certification in school nursing.
 NBCSN is solely responsible for all decisions regarding NCSN certification, including candidate eligibility; acquisition and audit of continuing education hours; and renewal, denial, or revocation of the credential.

 Although NBCSN is an independent organization, it works in collaboration with partners in the industry.
 NBCSN is a member of the American Board of Nursing Specialties (ABNS) and frequently collaborates with the National Association of School Nurses (NASN).

 In May 2008, the Nationally Certified School Nurses (NCSN®) certification program was granted accreditation by the Accreditation Board of Specialty Nursing Certification (ABSNC).

 ABSNC was created, in part, to create uniformity in nursing certification and also to increase public awareness of the value of quality certification in health care.
 ABSNC is the standard-setting body for specialty nursing certification programs and offers a very stringent and comprehensive accreditation process.